AndresNieto/usersApi/README.md

 ```

 ## Support

+To read the documentation please go to [Swagger documentation](https://www.docker.com/) (the app must be running).

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).